 My main reason for creating healthy treats with minimal sugar is because that is the lifestyle I lead.
-As a person who battles with chronic candida and SIBO in her Intestines, it's kinda imperative that I stay with super low sugars.
-So I create beautiful tasting goodies that are GOOD for you.
+As a person who has battled chronic candida and SIBO, it is imperative that I make low-sugar fruits part of my lifestyle for good.
+Therefore I use my talent for good, and I create naturally colorful and tasty goodies that are GOOD for you.

 The beauty of making these popsicles is that you get to decide how much yogurt you want in each one, and how much melon you want.
 It's why I photographed them this way.
 I want you to feel comfortable in the kitchen.
 I don't want you to stress about the exact melon measurement or the exact yogurt measurement that goes into each popsicle.
 Each popsicle does not have to be created equal.
 You get a lot of control with this recipe, it's really up to you!

 - I only have one favorite popsicle mold.
 And you need it.
 It's the one I keep buying.
 No other popsicle mold compares.